EU faces energy policy vacuum after 2020

 The collapse of the EU Emissions Trading Scheme (ETS) has further complicated the quest for a unified EU energy policy.
 Many argue that the problems in the carbon market mean individual member states will revert to national policies.
 Britain, for instance, has already agreed a carbon price floor.

-The power sector has voiced most concern about the lack of an investment signal for low carbon energy, given a carbon price of only about three euros per tonne.
+The power sector has voiced most concern about the lack of an investment signal for low carbon energy, given a carbon price of only about three euros per ton.

 The European Parliament's rejection last week of a plan to boost carbon prices could mean a decade of market weakness, analysts have said.